mahad-a/Group13_Project/README.txt

 - Code (source + executable in a jar file)
 - Documentation

-### Milestone 3 (Planned)
+### Milestone 3 (Completed)
-For the third milestone, we aim to integrate the Uno Flip card features into the game, implementing specific rules and scoring rules.
-Additionally, we will introduce a computer player, allowing the game to accommodate a play alone feature.
+In this third milestone, we have integrated the Uno Flip card features into the game, implementing specific rules and scoring rules.
+Additionally, we introduced a pickable number of computer players/AI, allowing the game to accommodate a play alone feature.
+The AI players implement different strategies at random.
+One being to play the first card it can and the other searching through the AIs hand and playing the card that scores the most.

+New Features:
+    Uno Flip added.
+    Customizable amount of Computer/AI Players with each having its own difficulty.
+    Player range changed from 4 to 6.
+    More cards to deck added.
+    Added new card methods and specialties

+## Deliverables:
+    Readme file (updated to include Milestone 3) Design changes and explanations for UML and data structures from Milestone 2 Corresponding unit tests
+    Code (source + executable in a jar file) Documentation

-### Milestone 4 (Planned)
+### Milestone 4 (Completed)
-In the final milestone, we will incorporate redo capabilities and replay capabilities.
-Players will have the ability to redo/undo their moves within the game, and they can replay the game, allowing them to play the perfect match and enjoy multiple rounds.
-We will also implement save/load features using Java Serialization, enabling players to save their current game progress and later resume it.
+In the final milestone, we incorporated redo capabilities and replay capabilities.
+Players now have the ability to redo/undo their moves within the game, and they can replay the game from the start at any given moment, allowing them to play the perfect match and enjoy multiple rounds.
+We also implemented save/load features using Java Serialization, enabling players to save their current game progress and later resume it.
+This can be done by using the Game jmenu on the unogames menubar.

+New Features:
+    Restart Game
+    Undo Move
+    Redo Move
+    Save Game
+    Load Game

 ## Deliverables

 Deliverables are to be delivered all in one zip file.

 - Readme file
-- Code (source + executable in a jar file)
+- Code (source + executable in a jar file + Unit tests)
 - UML diagrams
 - Documentation